-- 32. FSAM earns fees from FSC for the provision of advisory and management services.
+- 41. FSAM earns fees from FSC for the provision of advisory and management services.
 Under the terms of its investment advisory agreement with FSC, FSAM earns a base management fee calculated at an annual rate of 2% of FSC's gross assets, including leveraged assets and excluding any cash and cash equivalents.
 In addition, FSAM receives incentive fee income pursuant to a complex formula tied to FSC's net investment income and other performance factors.
 Historically, the bulk of FSAM's fees have been earned on the gross amount of FSC's assets.
 For example, in fiscal 2013, FSC paid nearly \$36 million in base management fees to FSAM compared to \$28 million in incentive fees.
-At the same time, over 90% of FSAM's assets under management resided in FSC, meaning that the Company was FSAM's primary source of revenue. - 33.
-As FSC has acknowledged, its fee arrangement may incentivize FSAM to increase the amount of gross assets in FSC's portfolio even if the investments had high risk of default, increased leverage or were speculative.
+At the same time, over 90% of FSAM's assets under management resided in FSC, meaning that the Company was FSAM's primary source of revenue. - 42.
+As Defendants have acknowledged, FSC's fee arrangement may incentivize FSAM to increase the amount of gross assets in FSC's portfolio even if the investments had high risk of default, increased leverage or were speculative.
 As stated in the Company's fiscal 2013 Form 10-K:

 The incentive fee payable by us to our investment adviser may create an incentive for it to make investments on our behalf that are risky or more speculative than would be the case in the absence of such compensation arrangement, which could result in higher investment losses, particularly during cyclical economic downturns.
-The way in which the incentive fee payable to our investment adviser is determined, which is calculated separately in two components as a percentage of the income (subject to a hurdle rate) and as a percentage of the realized gain on invested capital, may encourage our investment adviser to use leverage to increase the return on our investments or otherwise manipulate our income so as to recognize income in quarters where the hurdle rate is exceeded.
-Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor the holders of our common stock.

-&lt;sup>4 FSC also pays administrative fees to FSC, Inc. (another entity owned and controlled by defendant Tannenbaum) for the use of facilities and equipment and administrative services incidental to its day-to-day operations.
+FSC also pays administrative fees to FSC, Inc. (another entity owned and controlled by defendant Tannenbaum) for the use of facilities and equipment and administrative services incidental to its day-to-day operations.